 Many residents rely on drilled, dug, or bored wells to supply water for drinking and other household uses.
 Groundwater is a shared resource that crosses property lines, and contamination from one well can put other wells at risk.
-To protect yourself and others, test your well water for bacterial contamination.
+To protect yourself and others, be sure to test your well water for bacterial contamination.

-Supplies to test your private well water supply for bacteria are available at your nearest Public Health office.
-Be sure to check out our Water Sample Drop-Off Schedule.
 If a chemical problem is suspected, these specific tests can be completed through a licensed private lab, for a fee.

 Testing Your Well Water